 If all you are interested in is setting up Flickr to enable you to send a photo to your blog, you do not need to understand why there are so many blog types listed.
-If, however, you are interested in the mechanisms behind blogging integration, it's useful to ponder what you see here.
+If, however, you are interested in the mechanisms behind blogging integration, it's useful to ponder what we see here.

 For instance, why does Flickr ask about the type of blog you have?
-It's conceivable that Flickr would not have to ask that question at all if all blogs were the same in terms of the mechanics of integration.
-The fact that this question is asked indicates that there is some sort of dependency on the blog type that affects how Flickr connects to the blog.
+It's conceivable that Flickr would not have to ask that question all if all blogs were the same in terms of mechanics of integration.
+The fact that this question is asked indicates that there is some sort of dependency on the blog type affecting how Flickr connects to the blog.
 But if your blog type is not on the list, what are you supposed to do?
-What exactly are those dependencies, and can they be formulated in terms of parameters of the system?
-I'll return to these questions later in this chapter.
+What exactly are those dependencies and can they be formulated in terms of parameters of the system?
+We'll come back to this later.